 - Read the script and/or research the play.
-Scripts are available in the DCP office three weeks prior to auditions and can be checked out for 48 hours with a $5.00 deposit.
 For non-musicals directors generally ask for a cold reading, which are scene selections from the script, so familiarity with the script is certainly beneficial.

 - If you are auditioning for a musical, you will be asked to perform a song of your choice as well as participating in a group dance audition.
 You will need to provide sheet music for the accompanist at the audition.
 Choose a song that showcases your voice.
 Read the audition notice carefully to see if there is a particular style of song requested by the director.
 DCP offers musical theatre audition workshops which are a great way to prepare for auditions!